batuhanakdeniz/AI-pysc2/README.md

 # Written Agents

-For finding written our agents, you can check customized.py, q-learning.py and sarsa.py files from directory pysc2/agents .
+For finding our agents, you can check customized.py, qlearning.py and sarsa.py files from directory pysc2/agents .